New European Commentary

 Jdg 20:16 Among all these soldiers there were seven hundred chosen men who were left-handed, each of whom could sling stones at a hair’s breadth and not miss-

 Left handed people were considered strange and often relegated to the periphery of society in primitive societies; we see again how almost all the judges had something which made them despised and rejected.
 And yet it was exactly that group which God delighted to use to save His people (Jud.
 3:15).
 We notice how God used left handed people to give David victory (1 Chron.
-12:2), and to punish their hypocritical brethren (Jud.
+12:2 "they use both the right hand and the left in slinging stones and in shooting arrows from the bow.
+They were of Saul’s brothers of Benjamin"), and to punish their hypocritical brethren (Jud.
 20:16).
 He seems to rejoice in using those whom man despises.

 Jdg 20:17 The men of Israel apart from Benjamin were four hundred thousand swordsmen, all warriors-